Cima del Vallone via Sentiero del Centenario

 Cima del Vallone is a prominent 2,368-meter peak in the Julian Alps of northeastern Italy, located in the Friuli-Venezia Giulia region and part of the Rio Bianco subgroup - being the highest.
 First ascended in 1890 by Julius Kugy and companions, it features a challenging normal route with numerous II-degree rock climbing passages, making it less frequented than nearby summits.
 The mountain offers stunning panoramic views eastward toward the Jof Fuart group, though its western aspect is partially obscured by the Cima di Riofreddo.

-We will be climbing Cima del Vallone using the normal route, but to get to it's starting point we will also climb Sentiero del Centenario via - ferrata.
+We will be climbing Cima del Vallone using the normal route, but to get to it's starting point we will also climb Sentiero del Centenario via-ferrata.
 It was opened in 1983 to commemorate the centennial of the Gorizia section of the Club Alpino Italiano.
 Starting at Forca del Vallone saddle (2180 m), this short but scenic route winds through World War I fortresses and galleries, offering close views of surrounding peaks like Cima Alta di Riobianco while demanding moderate climbing skills rated at difficulty B/C.

 The return route takes us back to the Rio Bianco valley as far as Capanna Brunner lodge, however here we take the longer way down through Re di Sassonia via-ferrata named after the King of Saxony.
 It passes through a final stretch of woodland before skirting the walls of the Cime di Rio Bianco, along a scree ledge.
 From here, the equipment for the most exposed sections begins, especially the section affected by the landslide that abruptly interrupted the path in 2012, which was restored in 2016.

-Starting from Rio Bianco parking lot we take trail no. 625 and head for Capanna Brunner lodge, next we continue on that trail, finally more into western direction and land below Bivacco C.A.I.
-Gorizia bivouac.
-Here we leave the trail 625. and continue on marked trail to the south in direction of Forcella alta di Riobianco (2138 m) saddle.
-This part is a bit tedious due to instable ground, luckily it is relatively short.
-On the saddle the fun part starts as via-ferrata Sentiero del Centenario begins.
-It's really scenic route, protected in places with ladders and wires.
+Via-ferrata begins/finishes on Forcella alta di Riobianco saddle (2.138 m).
+It's a really scenic route, protected in places with ladders and wires.
 It runs along couple of peaks, some of them we can visit.
 In this variant Sentiero del Centenario ends with passage via tunnel drilled in the rocks.
 Here a headlamp comes in handy - although might be also doable with led lamp from the phone.
 We descend maybe 20 meters and leave the tunnel to land on Forcella del Vallone saddle (2185 m).

-Normal route to Cima del Vallone - from Forcella del Vallone saddle we have two options to enter the normal route.
-Either directly north from the saddle via system of ledges with one very exposed section (II+) secured with cord on the pitton or descend 30 meters and head north into the base of a gully with difficulties not reaching III grade.
-Both of these will get us to the same spot, where the gully widens a and flattens a bit and from now on the difficulties don't exceed II grade.
+We start at Forcella del Vallone saddle (2185 m) and we have two options to enter the normal route.
+First is to set off directly from the saddle in the northern direction via system of ledges with one very exposed section (II+) secured with cord on the piton.
+Second is to descend 30 meters in direction of Corsi mountain hut and head north into the base of a gully with difficulties not reaching III grade.
+Both of these will get us to the same spot, where the gully widens and flattens a bit and from now on the difficulties don't exceed II grade.
 Continue up and at some point turn right into a broad ledge and left again into chimney, leave it after 10 meters and make the most approachable way with good holds and steps to the top.
 Descent way same as ascent - back to the saddle.
-If you want to check both options to start into normal route I would suggest to use the variant with cord for the climb-up.
-I used it for downclimbing and it wasn't mentally pleasant.

 From Forcella del Vallone saddle we head back in the direction of Capanna Brunner lodge using trail no. 625.

-From here we can continue on this trail back to the parking lot or we can prolong the fun a bit and take the trail no. 629 leading us to Re di Sassonia via-ferrata.
-It is a serie of traverses along southern walls of the Cime di Rio Bianco - so there will be going up and down included, some exposition (spots rated as C) and interesting views in the direction of Italian - Slovenian border.
-Protection seemed ok although the terrain is susceptible to landslides there and we cross at least two past landslides.
+At Capanna Brunner lodge we can continue on trail no. 625 back to the parking lot or we can prolong the fun a bit and take the trail no. 629 leading us to Re di Sassonia via-ferrata.
+Its characteristics don't make it a worthwhile standalone mountain goal however it works well as an option to add spice to the lengthy descent.
+It is a series of traverses along southern walls of the Cime di Rio Bianco - so there will be going up and down included, some exposure (spots rated as C) and interesting views in the direction of Italian - Slovenian border.
+Protection seemed solid although the terrain is susceptible to landslides there and we cross at least two past landslides.
 We also cross some streambeds that open up options to refresh.
-Re di Sassonia via-ferrata runs as far as former Guido Corsi mountain hut but we leave it much earlier to get on trail no. 650 that takes us back to the starting point.
+Re di Sassonia path runs as far as former Guido Corsi mountain hut but it's more of a hike than actual via-ferrata in there.
+We leave it much earlier, on the junction with trail no. 650 that takes us back to the starting point.

 Cool yet motionless air with sun blurred from high hanging clouds.
 Whole trip done in short sleeve, lack of wind.